vetux/qcalculator/README.md

 </div>

 # qCalculator
 This project aims to provide an accurate, extensible and fast calculator application.

+Python is integrated through embedding cpython in the calculator application and allows addons to modify the calculator interface (Through PySide2) and the symbol table.

 ## Features
 - 100+ built in arithmetic operations